amidos2006/BitsyDO/README.md

 <p align="center">
     <img width="600" src="graphics/logo.png">
 </p>
+This is a repo for the BitsyDO project.
+BitsyDO project is a clean numpy dataset that can be used to train machine learning algorithms.
+This project is coupled with a demo called "BitsyDO Game Generator" is a small project that I have been dreaming about where the player writes a summary of a story and the system takes that summary and fully fledge it into a full Bitsy game.

 # Bitsy Games Data Set
 This data set combines around 447 [Bitsy](http://ledoux.io/bitsy/editor.html) games that was collected By [Mark Wonnacott](https://candle.itch.io/) in a numpy easy to parse format.